zakariaGatter/urlgate/README.md

 ## Using Urlgate

 ```
-URLGATE
-Write by Zakaria Gatter (zakaria.gatter@gmail.com)

-Extract URLs from a text file in bure bash
+URLGATE Extract URLs from a text file in bure bash

 urlgate [OPTS]

 OPTS :
-	-c|--curl 	: Download website tp Extract URLs from
+    -c|--curl     : Download website to Extract URLs from
     -f|--file     : Give file to Extract URLs from
     -g|--grep     : Search for URLs with grep
     -d|--dmenu    : Use dmenu for URL select
     -e|--exec     : Run Command on Selected URL

 NOTE :
     - You can pipe out from external Commands or Programs
         ex : cat /path/to/file | urlgate -d

-	- You can change dmenu options with "_DMENU_OPTS_" variable
+    - You can change dmenu options with "URLGATE_DMENU" variable
-		ex : _DMENU_OPTS_="-p "URL SELECT :" -i -nb black -nf white" && urlgate -f /path/to/file -d
+        ex : URLGATE_DMENU="-p "URL SELECT :" -i -nb black -nf white" && urlgate -f /path/to/file -d

-	- You can change default search REGEX options with "_URLGATE_REGEX_" variable
+    - You can change default search REGEX options with "URLGATE_REGEX" variable
-		ex : _URLGATE_REGEX_="http?://[^ ]+" && urlgate -f /path/to/file
+        ex : URLGATE_REGEX="http?://[^ ]+" && urlgate -f /path/to/file

-	- You can change default grep options with "_GREP_OPTS_" variable
+    - You can change default grep options with "URLGATE_GREP" variable
-		ex : _GREP_OPTS_="-Ei" && urlgate -f /path/to/file -g "youtube.com
+        ex : URLGATE_GREP="-Ei" && urlgate -f /path/to/file -g "youtube.com"
 ```

 ## TODO